Nithya-blip/RFID-Bus-Stop-Alert/README.md

 ## 📘 Project Overview
 This project provides *bus arrival alerts for visually impaired people* without using RFID.
-Each bus is equipped with a *Wi-Fi hotspot (ESP / SiWG917 board)* that broadcasts the bus details.
+Each bus is equipped with a *Wi-Fi hotspot (SiWG917 board)* that broadcasts the bus details.
 When a passenger’s phone connects to the bus hotspot, it automatically displays or reads out the *bus number, route, and upcoming stop*.

 ---

 ## ⚙️ System Workflow

-1. The *Wi-Fi module (ESP8266 / SiWG917)* acts as a hotspot and web server.
+1. The *Wi-Fi module (SiWG917)* acts as a hotspot and web server.
    - SSID: Bus_Hotspot
    - Password: busalert1